FOSSBilling/FOSSBilling/bb-vendor/twig/twig/doc/api.rst

 .. tip::

-    Read the chapter about :doc:`extending Twig <advanced>` to learn how to create your own extensions.
+    Read the chapter about extending Twig to learn how to create your own extensions.

 Core Extension
 ~~~~~~~~~~~~~~